 Sellers complain endlessly in Etsy’s forum that their listings have disappeared from their shops or never appear at all in search, even when they enter exact listing titles in the search box.
 What I just described can totally cause that.

 Bait-and-switch is an Etsy trademark.
 Etsy relentlessly changes things that don’t need changing — tab locations, operational menus, favorites tallies, photo requirements, SEO rules, social media buttons — which never improve the site.
-In 2018 a screen layout change truncated listing descriptions longer than 1,500 words, obliging sellers to rewrite them to fit.
-Photo frames were changed from rectangular to square, obliging sellers to recrop and reload their product images.
+In 2017 a screen layout change truncated listing descriptions longer than 1,100 words, obliging sellers to rewrite them to fit.
+In 2019 Etsy moved descriptions to a sidebar, then deleted them altogether, then replaced them with SEO tags that redirected shoppers to other sellers’ listings when clicked.
+In 2018 photo frames were changed from rectangular to square and then back again, obliging sellers to recrop and reload their product images.
 Why deliberately make sellers struggle with their shops and bots and stats and interminable other issues that, in the end, are unresolvable?

 This: The new format forces commenters to post in a limited number of unnavigable Happy Happy Fun Time categories.
 One angry comment: “Good Lord, who wants to search this mess?”
 Another: “[When the financial backers] ousted the last group of executives including the CEO, they cited 20 problems people in the forum were complaining about.
 This format keeps everything tucked neatly away.”
 And this: “They changed the forums so they could stifle negative posts and opinions about the site.”
 Another called it a money grab: “They’ve driven everyone nuts with very little support, basically just the forums.
 Now … they offer support in a paid-for package.
 By golly, that’s absolutely brilliant.”
 Forum Bonus: It takes forever to load on desktops and the mobile app.
-Plus the new forum has no translator, not even a bad one like the old forum, assuring that non-English speakers are shut out.
+For three months the new forum had no translator, not even a bad one like the old forum, assuring non-English speakers were shut out.